KusionStack/kusionstack.io/docs/reference/cli/kcl/lint.md

 # Lint

-KCL supports checking KCL code style through built-in Lint tool and supports multiple output formats.
+The KCL Lint tool supports checking some warning-level defects in KCL code and supports multiple output formats.
 This document shows how to use the KCL Lint tool.

 ## Example